kaifmohamad923/Letsdefend-Writeups/SOC170/README.md

 ## Final Investigation Results

-The final investigation summary confirmed that the incident was an unsuccessful Local File Inclusion (LFI) attack attempt against the target system.
+The final investigation summary confirmed that the incident was an unsuccessful Local File Inclusion (LFI) attack attempt targeting the internal web server.
-All findings were documented properly within the LetsDefend incident response workflow.
+All findings and analyst notes were properly documented within the LetsDefend incident response workflow.

 ![image18](Image/image18.png)